“sons.” In this context the word “sons” means descendants.

 James Freeman writes: “So deeply rooted is this sentiment, that intended robbery has been abandoned when the robber has accidentally eaten salt while getting his plunder.
 Travelers have sometimes secured their safety in the midst of wild Bedawin by using stratagem in getting the Arabs to eat salt with them.
 Macgregor tells how he outwitted a sheikh who had made him a prisoner, and whose disposition seemed unfriendly.
 ‘We had now eaten salt together, and in his own tent, and so he was bound by the strongest tie, and he knew it’” (Hand-book of Bible Manners and Customs, Phillips & Hunt, NY, 1874, section 150).

-In 1853 Sir Richard Burton made a journey to Mecca and Medina, and wrote of the friendship that salt procured, but warned: “there are, however, some tribes who require to renew the bond every twenty-four hours, as otherwise, to use their own phrase, ‘the salt is not in their stomachs.’”
+In 1853 Sir Richard Burton made a journey to Mecca and Medina, and wrote of the friendship that salt procured, but warned: “there are, however, some tribes who require to renew the bond every 24 hours, as otherwise, to use their own phrase, ‘the salt is not in their stomachs.’”
 He also warned about entering salt covenants with people who are involved in blood feuds, because by taking the salt of such a person you are automatically an ally of his and an enemy of his enemies (Personal Narrative of a Pilgrimage to Al-Madinah & Meccah, Dover Publications, NY, 1964, unabridged republication of the 1893 edition, Vol. 2, p.
 112).

-One apparent form the salt covenant in the biblical culture was that parents salted their children at birth, and if a baby was not salted it was considered neglected (Ezek.
+One apparent form of the salt covenant in the biblical culture was that parents salted their children at birth, and if a baby was not salted it was considered neglected (Ezek.
 16:4).
 This was to assure God and others that the parents would raise the child to be faithful to God.
 However, the way the baby was “salted” varied.
 Sometimes only a little salt was symbolically rubbed on the child as a sign of the salt covenant, while sometimes the baby was washed in water that had a small amount of salt in it (Bishop K. C. Pillai, Light Through An Eastern Window (Robert Speller & Sons, New York, 1963, p.42).

 Because the salt covenant and sharing food that had some salt in it was regularly used as a “friendship covenant,” to procure a state of peace and wellbeing between people, it seems that is why Jesus said to his disciples, “Have salt in yourselves, and be at peace with one another” (Mark 9:50).
 If we have salt in ourselves, we can be at peace with each other even if we do not share a salted meal together.